GillesJ/beautiful-jekyll/_posts/2018-07-20-acl18-econlp-presentation.md

 I present my work on economic event detection in business news at the first Workshop on Economics and NLP.

 ACL18 was overall an inspiring conference and networking experience.
-I made a lot of new friends and managed to pick quite a few techniques and ideas to adapt for my own purposes.
+I met a lot of skilled people and managed to pick quite a few techniques and ideas to adapt for my own purposes.

 This post is mainly for sharing the presentation slides, but here is an impression of my presentation as an extra:

 {% include image.html
             img="/img/gilles-jacobs-econlp-acl18.jpg"
             title="Gilles Jacobs at ECONLP, ACL18"
-            caption="Like a duck takes to water." %}
+            caption="@ work" %}

 ## Long Paper and Slides
 The slides are for download [here][1] and you can download the long paper [here](https://aclanthology.info/papers/W18-3101/w18-3101).